jump to main area

 Expertise

-Language acquisition, Experimental Linguistics, Comptutational Linguistics, Syntax, Historical Linguistics
+Language acquisition, Experimental Linguistics, Comptutational Linguistics, Syntax, Clinical Linguistics, Historical Linguistics

 Education